• AUDITED ACCOUNTS – 30 JUNE 2019

 ENHANCED RECORD KEEPING REQUIREMENTS

-Since 2005, BVI business companies have been required under the BVI Business Companies Act, 2004 to keep records that are sufficient to show and explain the company's transactions and that enable the financial position of the company to be determined with reasonable accuracy at any time.
-These statutory record keeping requirements on companies remain in force and have now been applied to BVI limited partnerships by way of an amendment to the Partnership Act, which came into force in November 2012.
+Since 2005, BVI business companies have been required under the BVI Business Companies Act (as amended) (the "BC Act") to keep records that are sufficient to show and explain the company's transactions and that enable the financial position of the company to be determined with reasonable accuracy at any time.
+These statutory record keeping requirements on companies have also been applied to BVI limited partnerships by way of an amendment to the Partnership Act, which came into force in November 2012.
 BVI companies and partnerships remain entitled to adopt accounting standards appropriate to them in the jurisdictions in which they operate, provided the minimum transparency standard discussed above is met.

 The records and documentation of a company or a limited partnership are not required to be kept in the BVI.
 However, the company or limited partnership must notify its registered agent of the physical location of its records and underlying documentation.